NBA Power Rankings Heading into 2017 All-Star Game

 Not immediately, but down the line.

 Aaron Gordon should get more time at power forward, which we've harped on as a necessity here all season.
-And Ross could juice the three-point shooting and athleticism in a substandard backcourt.
+And Ross could juice three-point shooting and athleticism in a substandard backcourt.

 Still, without a floor-spacing big knocking down threes at a 38.8 percent clip, we should expect Orlando's offensive rating to slip even further down the ranks.
-And there's not much more room to fall; only the Philadelphia 76ers' full-season offensive rating is lower.
+And there's not much more room to fall—only the Philadelphia 76ers' full-season offensive rating is lower.

 The Magic beat the surging Miami Heat this week, but losing one of their best players still results in a one-spot drop.